elisemercury/Duplicate-Image-Finder/docs/04_resources/desktop.rst

 Limitations
 ^^^^^^^^^^

 * Using the difPy desktop app for large datasets can lead to slower processing times.
-For better performance, with large datasets (> 10k images) it is recommended to use the `difPy Python package / Command Line Version <https://pypi.org/project/difPy/>`_. instead.
+For better performance, with large datasets (> 10k images) it is recommended to use the `difPy Python package <https://pypi.org/project/difPy/>`_. instead.

 * The desktop app is currently only available to beta testers on Windows.